At a Glance

-Getting a CPAP machine involves more than just choosing a device; it starts with a sleep apnea diagnosis and a prescription tailored to your needs.
+Getting a CPAP machine involves more than just choosing a device; it starts with a sleep apnea diagnosis and a prescription.
 Once sleep apnea has been confirmed through a sleep study, your doctor can recommend the right type of machine and pressure settings based on your breathing patterns and the severity of your symptoms.

 1. Talk to Your Doctor

-These common signs and symptoms may indicate you have obstructive sleep apnea (OSA), the most common type of sleep apnea caused by a physical blockage to the upper airway:
+First you'll need to talk to your doctor about your possible sleep apnea symptoms and medical history.
+These common signs and symptoms may indicate you have obstructive sleep apnea (OSA), the most common type of sleep apnea caused by abnormal relaxation of the airway:

-Children with OSA may experience bedwetting or night sweating, poor school performance or learning challenges, behavioral issues like hyperactivity (similar to ADHD), or unusual sleeping positions.
+Children with sleep apnea may experience bedwetting or night sweating, poor school performance or learning challenges, behavioral issues like hyperactivity (similar to ADHD), or unusual sleeping positions.

 2. Get a Sleep Study

-After reviewing your symptoms and health history, your doctor will most likely refer you for a sleep study, either at home or in the lab.
+After reviewing your symptoms and health history, your doctor may recommend a sleep study — either at home or in a sleep lab — if they believe further evaluation is needed.

-• At-home sleep study: You'll receive a portable monitoring device and follow directions to attach the sensors that will collect data while you sleep (usually a chest strap to monitor breathing, a finger clip to measure oxygen, and a nasal cannula to track airflow).
-You'll sleep in your own bed with the device and then return it for your doctor to analyze.
-This type of study is more convenient and comfortable.
+- At-home sleep study: You'll receive a portable monitoring device and follow directions to attach the sensors that collect data while you sleep (usually chest, wrist, and finger sensors to measure heart rate, blood oxygen, body position, and snoring).
+You'll sleep in your own bed, then return it for your doctor to analyze.

-• In-lab sleep study (polysomnography): You'll go to a sleep center or hospital and get connected to the sensors.
+- In-lab sleep study (polysomnography): You'll go to a sleep center or hospital and get connected to the sensors.
 You'll sleep in a private room while the sensors collect data, which will then go to the doctor to be analyzed.
-This type of study provides more comprehensive data.

 Based on your results, your doctor will determine whether you have sleep apnea and how severe it is.
 One of the most important measurements is the apnea-hypopnea index (AHI), which reflects how many times per hour your breathing either stops completely (apnea) or becomes partially blocked (hypopnea) during sleep.
 In general, sleep apnea is classified by the following criteria: